rokubun/gnss_tutorials/_sources/docs/amic.md

 ![ESA GSSC Data portal](../assets/esa_gssc_data_portal.png)

-An important point of th project and the network is that the **data will be publicly available**.
+An important point of the project and the network is that the **data will be publicly available**.
 A first set of deployment sites of the ACORN network can be seen in the following figure.

 ![AMIC network](../assets/amic_network.png)